 Many of today's organizations fall into a similar trap.
 They focus on underperformers with the intent to bring them up to an adequate level.
-Conversely, others invest heavily in their high potential managers and provide few developmental resources for everyone else,4 thus limiting the number of extraordinary leaders the firm could potentially have.
+Conversely, others invest heavily in their high-potential managers and provide few developmental resources for everyone else, 1 thus limiting the number of extraordinary leaders the firm could potentially have.

 Our research indicates that neither approach is optimal.
 Organizations will reap huge benefits by helping the vast pool of "good" managers learn how to become "great."
 We were amazed to see the enormous performance differences between these good leaders and their extraordinary counterparts.
-On every measure we examined-net profits, customer satisfaction, employee turnover, even employees' satisfaction with their pay-the extraor-

-1 Zenger, John H. and Folkman, Joseph R. The Extraordinary Leader: How Good Managers Become Great Leaders (McGraw-Hill, 2002). dinary leaders had results that often doubled the performance of the below average leaders.
+On every measure we examined-net profits, customer satisfaction, employee turnover, even employees' satisfaction with their pay-the extraordinary leaders had results that often doubled the performance of the belowaverage leaders.
 In short, we've been putting our leadership development emphasis on the wrong populations.
 Rather than focusing mostly on the top or bottom end, our efforts should be directed to the large group in the middle.
 Building these "good" leaders' capability to behave like "top tier" leaders produces results that are far beyond incremental.
 At the 70th, 80th, and 90th percentiles of leadership effectiveness, the performance differences are almost exponential.